YuChaode/rdnm-yang/draft-yu-ccamp-rdnm-yang.md

 --- abstract

-This document defines two extension YANG data models augmenting to TE topology and TE tunnel modules, based on the FGNM (Fine-Grain Network Management) requirements in transport networks.
+This document defines two extension YANG data models augmenting to TE topology and TE tunnel modules, based on the RDNM (Rich Detail Network Management) requirements in transport networks.

 --- middle